The Patent Litigation Law Review: Switzerland

 - that the defendant has committed or intends to commit an act of infringement; and

 Such requests are decided in inter partes proceedings, unless the urgency is so great that hearing the defendant prior to ordering measures is not warranted, in particular because it would frustrate the very purpose of the requested measure.
-If an interim measure is ordered ex parte, it needs to be confirmed inter partes.
+If an interim measure is ordered ex parte, it must be confirmed inter partes.

 As in proceedings on the merit, the defendant can raise invalidity of the asserted patent as a defence.